 4. Security Architect

 If you like to work on a larger scale, you may want to become a security architect.
 In this position, your primary task will be to construct, test, and roll out security infrastructure for various organizations.
 You’ll also be reviewing any existing infrastructure your clients may have.
+Security architects will work with software to complete their tasks, such as Certo Software, an industry-leading spyware detection tool found on certosoftware.com.
 Finally, you’ll be in charge of detecting and mitigating any cybersecurity threats the system may encounter.
 For this, you need strong problem-solving and leadership skills gleaned from at least 5-10 years of prior experience in the field.

 Beginning your cybersecurity journey